Notes on Innocence

 “Truly I tell you, unless you change and become like children, you will never enter the kingdom of heaven.” ―Jesus[6]

-Innocence in the sense I have been exploring means that you have successfully avoided certain tempting but deceptive ruts: “locked priors” that are both deceiving and disturbing.
-Things like sophistication, cynicism, and smirking knowingness can parade themselves as having their blinders off and being more at ease with the real world, but they can be blinders of their own and an awkward disguise for an anxious tension.
+Innocence in the sense I have been exploring means that you have successfully avoided certain tempting but deceptive ruts: “locked priors”[8] that are both deceiving and disturbing.
+Things like sophistication, cynicism, and smirking knowingness can parade themselves as having their blinders off and being more at ease with the real world, but they can be blinders of their own and an awkward disguise for anxious tension.
 So in this way, innocence seems like it can be good for you.

-In addition to these considerations, if you convincingly appear innocent, this can also come off as “guileless”.
-As such it can be a signal of trustworthiness.
+In addition to these considerations, if you convincingly appear innocent, this can also come off as “guileless.”
+This can be a signal of trustworthiness.
 People may be more willing to trust you or to be more unguarded around you, which can be a good thing.
 (On the other hand, if you come off as guileless you may also present as an easy mark, and less-scrupulous people may be encouraged to see how much they can get away with around you.
 People may be less likely to trust you, for example with a secret or with the family cow, for fear you’ll innocently blab or trade Bessie for a handful of magic beans.)

-An innocent person can also be like the child who points out that the Emperor has no clothes: too unsophisticated to know what everyone has tacitly agreed not to mention.
+An innocent person can also be like the child who points out that the emperor has no clothes: too unsophisticated to know what everyone else has tacitly agreed not to mention.
 They point out the elephant in the room when others will not.
 This too can be useful and beneficial, but likely also has drawbacks (there’s probably a reason nobody’s mentioning Jumbo).

 Innocence as “purity”

-“Not without a slight shudder at the danger, I often perceive how near I had come to admitting into my mind the details of some trivial affair — the news of the street; and I am astonished to observe how willing men are to lumber their minds with such rubbish — to permit idle rumors and incidents of the most insignificant kind to intrude on ground which should be sacred to thought.
+“Not without a slight shudder at the danger, I often perceive how near I had come to admitting into my mind the details of some trivial affair—the news of the street; and I am astonished to observe how willing men are to lumber their minds with such rubbish—to permit idle rumors and incidents of the most insignificant kind to intrude on ground which should be sacred to thought.
 Shall the mind be a public arena, where the affairs of the street and the gossip of the tea-table chiefly are discussed?
-Or shall it be a quarter of heaven itself — an hypæthral temple, consecrated to the service of the gods?” ―Thoreau[7]
+Or shall it be a quarter of heaven itself—an hypæthral temple, consecrated to the service of the gods?” ―Thoreau[9]

 Innocence is commonly associated with “purity” and the loss of innocence with corruption, contamination, staining.
 A typical rendering makes people out to be originally pure/innocent but vulnerable to being sullied.
 We all once had a new-car smell, but we lost it.